Early thin-disc assembly revealed by JWST edge-on galaxies: Acknowledgments

 \section{Acknowledgments}

-We thank Else Starkenburg for valuable discussions and comments.
+We thank the referee for a constructive report that has improved this manuscript.
+We thank Else Starkenburg and Cecilia Bacchini for valuable discussions and comments.
 FR acknowledges support from the Dutch Research Council (NWO) through the Veni grant VI.Veni.222.146.
+This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+The JWST data underlying this article are publicly available and were accessed from the DAWN JWST Archive (DJA).
+DJA is an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140.
 We acknowledge usage of the Python programming language \citep{vanrossum09}, Astropy \citep{astropycollab22}, Matplotlib \citep{hunter07}, NumPy \citep{vanderwalt11}, and Photutils \citep{photutils}.